camilne/cardigan/README.md

 [contributing guide][contrib-guide].
 Otherwise, you can clone the repo with `git clone https://github.com/camilne/cardigan.git`.
 Then, checkout how to [build](#building) the library and run [tests](#testing).

-## Project structure

-The project is split up into different folders and files to facilitate the reuse and structure of code.

 ## Building